ThanThar-collab/ThanThar-collab/README.md

 -->

 <h1 align="center">Hi there, I'm Chit Hmue Than Thar</h1>
-<h3 align="center">I am a enthusiast programmer and a active learner who has creative skills with a eager mindset to value work discipline and consistency.</h3>
+<h3 align="center">I am a enthusiast programmer and a active learner who has creative skills with a strong mindset to value work discipline,and consistency .</h3>

 ---